ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 Remember when we looked at where dating couples and married couples met?
 Well, it's time to revisit this topic as promised.
 We now want to ask the natural next question, which is "How likely is a couple to break up within one year based on where they first met?".
 Indeed you might have your own preconceived notions of the disparties in the break up rate.

 Do you think couples who meet in a bar/nightclub are more likely to break up than those who meet at church?
-Do you think that couples who meet at school are more or less likely to stay together than those who meet at work?
-Rank these breakup rates in your head before looking at the story the data tells below!
+Do you think that couples who meet at school are more or less likely to stay together than those who meet at work? **Rank these breakup rates in your head** before looking at the story the data tells below!

-Ready?
-3..2..1..:
+Ready? **3..2..1..**:

 <figure>
 <center>